As your Insurance Agent, we are committed to providing the best quality claims service to you – our valued customers.

 - Name, address and telephone number of the insurance agent.

-c.
-Name, address and phone number of any witnesses.
+- Name, address and telephone number of any witnesses.

-e.
-Pictures of the accident – take pictures of both vehicles showing the license plates and of the accident scene showing point of impact.
+- Pictures of the accident – take pictures of both vehicles showing the license plates, and of the accident scene showing point of impact.

 If you experience any property damage, please execute the following steps:

-Please note the following guidelines after your claim is settled:
+Please note the following guidelines after your claim has been settled:

-Ms. James is a liability and property claims specialist, who is responsible for the authorizing and settlement of claims for all classes of insurance.
+Ms. Walkes is a liability and property claims processor, who is responsible for the creation and settlement of claims for all classes of insurance.
 She is also responsible for the catastrophe claims function.
 For assistance with these claims, please contact her directly at 1 (268) 480 1201.

-Mr. Thomas is a claims processor, who creates and maintains our follow-up functions and works closely with both customers and providers to ensure excellent general claims service.
+Mr. Thomas is a claims technician, who creates and maintains our follow-up functions, and works closely with both customers and providers to ensure excellent general claims service.
 He also assists with Lloyd’s surveys.
 For assistance with motor and marine claims, please contact him directly at 1 (268) 480 1219.